 Council's Onsite Sewage Management Strategy and Onsite Sewage Management Guidelines have been in place since 2001 and 2004, respectively.
-Due to ongoing changes since that time, deficiencies in Council's current strategy and guidelines have

-5 been identified by Council staff, designers, and installers.
+Due to ongoing changes since that time, deficiencies in Council's current strategy and guidelines have been identified by Council staff, designers, and installers.
 To overcome these deficiencies, Council's Environmental Health Team engaged Tim Fitzroy of Fitzroy and Associates to review and update Council's documents.

-Following benchmarking against best practice OSMS policies throughout Australia, Council's Environmental Health Team together with Tim Fitzroy of Fitzroy and Associates

-10 have conducted several workshops which resulted in the production of the revised draft Onsite Sewage Management Strategy and Onsite Sewage Management Guidelines documents.
+Following benchmarking against best practice OSMS policies throughout Australia, Council's Environmental Health Team together with Tim Fitzroy of Fitzroy and Associates have conducted several workshops which resulted in the production of the revised draft Onsite Sewage Management Strategy and Onsite Sewage Management Guidelines documents.

-The revised strategy and guidelines are attached to this report for consideration by the Water and Sewer Advisory Committee.
+Council's Environmental Health team have taken onboard feedback received at the 20 October 2022 Committee meeting and have made amendments to the draft strategy and guidelines which are attached to this report for further consideration by the Water and Sewer Advisory Committee.

-15 Strategic Considerations
+Strategic Considerations